Last updated on

 Property Prices

 Just like rents, German property prices vary significantly between regions and towns.
-For example, in March 2023, the average apartment price per square meter in the formerly heavy-industrial Dortmund (the eighth largest German city with a population of 600 thousand located in Western Germany) was around 2,900 euros.
-Compare this with ca 10,700 euros per square meter in notoriously expensive Munich (the capital of the southern federal state of Bavaria and the third largest German town with a population of 1.5 million).
-It goes without saying that a new or newly renovated apartment in one of Munich’s prime locations will cost you a lot more than 10,700 euros per square meter.
-As of Q4 2022, the average price per square meter to buy an apartment in Germany was just under 3,400 euros.
-Thus, 3,400 euros per square meter should buy a decent apartment in most parts of Germany with the exception of the largest and the most expensive cities like Munich, Frankfurt, Hamburg, Stuttgart, Dusseldorf or Berlin.
+For example, in June 2024, the average apartment price per square meter in the formerly heavy-industrial Dortmund (the eighth largest German city with a population of 600 thousand located in Western Germany) was around 2,600 euros (source: Engel & Völkers).
+Compare this with ca 9,070 euros per square meter (the same source as before) in notoriously expensive Munich (the capital of the southern federal state of Bavaria and the third largest German town with a population of 1.5 million).
+It goes without saying that a new or newly renovated apartment in one of Munich’s prime locations will cost you a lot more than 10K euros per square meter.
+As of Q1 2024, the average price per square meter to buy an apartment in Germany was just under 3,150 euros (source: Statista).
+Thus, 3,150 euros per square meter should buy a decent apartment in most parts of Germany with the exception of the largest and the most expensive cities like Munich, Frankfurt, Hamburg, Stuttgart, Dusseldorf or Berlin.

 Transportation